yogikortisa/markdown-cv/index.md

 `2013-2015`
 <a href="https://batamlinux.or.id/">**Batam Linux User Group (BLUG)**</a>, *Leader - The largest GNU/Linux user community in Batam with regular sharing & learning activites.*

+`2015`
+<a href="https://batamlinux.or.id/">**Street Workout Batam**</a>, *Founder / Coach / Trainer - I founded Street Workout Batam in 2015 and become the largest calisthenics community in town now.
+I trained members to reach their goals in Calisthenics.*

+`2015`
+<a href="https://batamlinux.or.id/">**Orientation Steering Committee - State Polytechnic of Batam**</a>, *Chairman of The Board - Lead all steering committe to build and training new executive committee before welcoming new college students.*

+`2014`
+<a href="https://batamlinux.or.id/">**Orientation Executive Committee - State Polytechnic of Batam**</a>, *Outdoor Coordinator - Lead outdoor team to mentoring new college students in the form of outdoor activities.*

 `2010`
 <a href="https://batamcrew.forumotion.com/">**Batam Crew**</a>, *Founder & Community Builder - Batam underground forum discuss about hacking, phreaking, and more.*